 All of NIRSA’s tuna vessel fleet (which provides over 40% of our tuna raw material) is listed in the ISSF PVR.
 Additionally, we have committed to increasing the percentage of fish we buy from other operators in the PVR system, giving priority to fish that comes from vessels that are listed, and continuing to encourage all our suppliers and other boat owners to partner with us by joining the PVR system.

-This policy is publicly available on our website at www.nirsa.com under the link SUSTAINABILITY, and visibly onboard every tuna-fishing vessel in the NIRSA fleet in all languages commonly spoken onboard.
+This policy is publicly available on our website at www.nirsa.com under the link SUSTAINABILITY, and visibly onboard every tuna-fishing vessel in the NIRSA fleet in Spanish and English languages commonly spoken onboard.

-In order to ensure strict quality control for the construction of non-entangling FADs, new FADs will be constructed only at the Company's onshore facilities in Posorja, by trained personnel.
+In order to ensure strict quality control for the construction of non-entangling FADs, trained personnel will construct new FADs at the Company’s onshore facilities in Posorja, Ecuador.

 NIRSA will also strive to remove any entangling FADs it encounters at sea, and bring them to port for disposal, and keep a record of such removals.